 - 148 Pages - 03/09/2016 (Publication Date)

 Thai educational regulations and requirements differ greatly by location and school, meaning that job opportunities are often negotiable.
 However, the government sets a few legal standards.
-These requirements include:
+These requirements include the following.

 - a four-year certified degree and transcript